-Recently, there is a growing concern about the impact of artificial intelligence (AI) on the job market.
+Recently, there has been a growing concern about the impact of artificial intelligence (AI) on the job market.
 While AI has undoubtedly transformed various industries, the fear of losing one’s job to AI is particularly prevalent in the field of HR and recruiting.
 However, taking a closer look from an HR perspective reveals that AI will not replace HR professionals but rather enhance their capabilities.

 The Evolution of AI in HR